klassen-software-solutions/ksstest/README.md

 #### Source files

+* C++ source files should use the extension '.cpp', be all lower case, and should match their '.hpp'.
+* C source files should use the extension '.c', be all lower case, and should match their '.h'.
 * Indent using 4 spaces (no tabs except where required) at the usual locations.
 * Keep lines to no more than 95 characters in length.
+(It should be possible to view two source files side by side using a 12pt font on a reasonably sized monitor.
+Note: We are not saying you need to use a 12pt font - but assume that the code reviewers are.)
-* Keep methods and other blocks to no more than 30 lines in length.
+* Keep methods and other blocks to no more than 50 lines in length.
+(It should be possible to view an entire block on a reasonable laptop screen.)
 * Prefer the use of anonymous namespaces over the "static" keyword.
 * When including header files group them in the order of "standard c++ libraries" (e.g. #include <string>), "standard OS libraries" (e.g. #include <sys/wait.h>), "third party libraries", "local includes".
 * Local includes should use the form '#include "filename"'.
 All other includes should use the form '#include <filename>'.
 * Use 'using namespace ...' and 'use something_t = ...' to reduce the need to explicitly refer to namespaces in your code.
+* Don't repeat the "documentation" comments that are already in the header file in the source file.
+  (Our Doxygen configuration ignores the source files and only examines the header files on the assumption that the API does not depend on the implementation.)
+* Don't comment the obvious.
+It should be possible to determine what your code does by examining the code itself.
+Comments should primarily be used to describe why you chose a specific implementation, or why you are breaking from a standard, or just to make the code more navigable in the IDEs (e.g. MARK: and TODO:).

 #### Naming convensions